 A A 556

 Discussion of waves, equilibrium and stability, diffusion and resistivity, basic plasma kinetic theory, and wave-particle interactions.
-Prerequisite: either A A 405, ESS 515, or GPHYS 505, or permission of instructor.
+Prerequisite: ESS 415, or equivalent, or permission of instructor.
 Offered: jointly with ESS 576; W, odd years.

 This course will cover Plasma Waves for lab and space plasma applications.
 We start with the fluid equations (derived in ESS415/515 and AA405) and derive dispersion relationships for several wave modes.
 We then go back to the distribution function and derive Landau damping and growth along with a discussion of equilibrium and stability.
 We finish with a series of discussions about off angle wave propagation modes and mode coupling for a whole zoo of plasma waves.